-Note :- The examiner will set eight questions in all.
+Note: The examiner will set eight questions in all.
 Question No.1, comprising of seven short answer typequestions, shall be compulsory.
-In all, the students would be required to attempt five questions.
-All Questions will carry equal marks.
+In all, the students would be required to attempt five

 This course acquaints students with the need, significance, and operation of direct marketing.